 60% of social media users report that they trust what doctors post on social media.

-By engaging on social media about health-related topics, people are able to share their stories and experiences, as well as find treatment recommendations and options that have worked for others in similar medical circumstances.
+By engaging in social media about health-related topics, people are able to share their stories and experiences, as well as find treatment recommendations and options that have worked for others in similar medical circumstances.
 Social media provides a massive, active network for pharma data collection.

-Companies are using these developing patient portals to glean information from end users of pharma products and services.
+Companies are using these developing patient portals to glean information from end-users of pharma products and services.

 Data gathered through social media channels can also help drive marketing campaigns by providing a rich well of potential marketing material such as patient testimonials and stories that when integrated into marketing materials are instantly relatable and give people the opportunity to make an emotional connection.